LFQS9/SNS_Assignment/README.md

 This includes codes for SNS assignment.

 Note:
-If you cannot view .ipynb file, you can copy the url and open it in https://nbviewer.jupyter.org/.
+If you cannot view .ipynb file, you can copy its url and open it in https://nbviewer.jupyter.org/.
 This should work!